grip-on-software/visualization-site/README.md

 - `hub_redirect`: When multiple organizations are hosted in the same environment, variables from a matched organization at the start of the path using `hub_regex` can be used in a rewrite that redirects to another URL.
-- `hub_branch`: Inject some processing steps in the NGINX configuration for visualizations and predictions.
-This should at least determine the branch of a Jenkins build to use for a visualization or prediction.
+- `hub_branch`: Inject some processing steps in the NGINX configuration for the visualizations hub.
+This should at least determine the branch of a Jenkins build to use for the visualization site.
+When multiple organizations are hosted in the same environment, variables from a matched organization at the start of the path using `hub_regex` can be used in further processing.
+- `visualization_branch`: Inject some processing steps in the NGINX configuration for a visualization.
+This should at least determine the branch of a Jenkins build to use for a visualization.
+When multiple organizations are hosted in the same environment, variables from a matched organization at the start of the path using `hub_regex` can be used in further processing.
+- `prediction_branch`: Inject some processing steps in the NGINX configuration for the prediction site.
+This should at least determine the branch of a Jenkins build to use for the visualization or prediction site.
 When multiple organizations are hosted in the same environment, variables from a matched organization at the start of the path using `hub_regex` can be used in further processing.
 - `jenkins_host`: Domain name of an internal server where the Jenkins build system is hosted.
 - `jenkins_path`: Path that the Jenkins build system is hosted below.
 This is